Volunteer

 Gate staffs the event entrance and perimeter, manages wristbands, performs vehicle searches, manages traffic in and out of event, and directs event exodus.

-Volunteer Hospitality provides on-site support to SOAK departments with snacks, drinks, and a volunteer potluck.
+Volunteer Hospitality (VoHo) provides on-site support to SOAK departments with snacks, drinks, and a volunteer potluck.

 Ice manages ice sales at the event.